a11ywatch/kayle/fast_htmlcs/README.md

 Fast_Htmlcs is the fork of Htmlcs a JavaScript application that checks a HTML document or source code, and detects violations of a defined presentation or accessibility standard, such as Section508 or WCAG2.1.
+This library is being re-written to be the main accessibility default runner for kayle.
+Upon full re-write the library will change names to be complete.

 ## Standards included